Visa application

 Further information on residence permits for students can be found on the homepage of the city of Halle.

-Emergency consultations with the Foreigners' Authority in Halle
+Appointment-free consultation with the Foreigners' Authority

-The address for visitors at the Foreigners' Authority is:
+The address is:

-Am Stadion 5
+Am Stadion 6

 06122 Halle (Saale)